dmontag23/pokedex-api/README.md

 - I would use a prefix like `/api/v1` to enable api versioning (the structure for this is already in place, but implementing it would mean that the api no longer conforms to the design document).
 - I would refactor the custom wrapper client in `app/utils/external_api_client`.
 Namely, I would implement better error handling (e.g. use error schemas from the external apis and map those errors to my own custom error schema).
+This would also automatically update the FastAPI docs to include error responses.
 - I would refactor the tests to make fixtures more reusable and reduce some duplicate code.
 - I would use the [semantic release](https://github.com/semantic-release/semantic-release) project to automatically create versions for the api based off of commit messages.